 Various tests have been carried out at test houses in both a rectangular tank (Figure 1) and a Faraday pail (Figure 2).

 Input parameters for the model include the charge density of the fuel, the flow rate of the fuel entering the tank and the conductivity of the fuel.
 The geometry and materials of the tank walls are also defined.
-Prior to this, internal codes were only capable of modelling perfectly rectangular metallic tanks.
+Prior to this, internal codes were only capable of modeling perfectly rectangular metallic tanks.
 The new code allows complex geometries to be defined and different materials to be specified for each wall....

 As the code will be used to assist with the development of new fuel system designs in aircraft, complete confidence in the results it produces is required.
 The code had been specifically developed for EADS’ purposes and limited validation had taken place.
 Therefore, it was decided to perform further validation against experimental data, other internally developed models and commercially available simulation software.